Democratic candidate Sanders to speak at black press meeting

 CINCINNATI (AP) — Democratic presidential contender Sen. Bernie Sanders will be the featured speaker at a black press convention that begins Tuesday evening in Cincinnati.

-National Newspaper Publishers Association organizers expect some 500 people to join in events including a parents’ town hall, receptions and music capped by a Friday night party led by venerable funk music star Bootsy Collins.
+National Newspaper Publishers Association organizers expect hundreds of people to join in events that begin Tuesday evening with a parents’ town hall and education resource fair.
+There will be a Wednesday morning reception at the National Underground Railroad Freedom Center, and entertainment capped by a Friday night party led by venerable funk music star Bootsy Collins.

-Sanders’ Friday address to the group representing some 200 black-owned newspapers comes as the Vermont senator is trying amid the crowded Democratic field to increase his appeal to black voters , after struggling against eventual nominee Hillary Clinton in 2016 primary states with large black turnouts.
+Sanders’ Friday address to the group representing some 200 black-owned newspapers comes as the Vermont senator is trying to increase his appeal to black voters , after struggling against eventual nominee Hillary Clinton in 2016 primary states with large black turnouts.

-Veteran civil rights activist Benjamin C. Chavez Jr., the association’s leader, says the nonpartisan group also invited the other Democratic presidential candidates and Republican President Donald Trump.
+Veteran civil rights activist Benjamin C. Chavis Jr., the association’s leader, says the nonpartisan group also invited the other Democratic presidential candidates and Republican President Donald Trump.

-Sanders campaign has been buying advertising in black newspapers.
+The Sanders campaign has been buying advertising in black newspapers.
 He recently ran full-page ads in black-oriented newspapers in South Carolina, a key early primary state.

-“Racism has been used to divide us up and undermine the power of our working-class majority,” Sanders stated in the ads.
-“Let me be clear: There is no freedom without racial, social and economic equality.”

-Former Ohio state Sen. Nina Turner, a Cleveland Democrat who is co-chairing Sanders’ campaign, will introduce him at the group’s legacy dinner, which will honor Marjorie Parham, now 101, the former longtime publisher of the weekly Cincinnati Herald.

 Follow Dan Sewell at https://www.twitter.com/dansewell

-Note: This story has been corrected to identify the civil rights activist as Benjamin C. Chavis Jr., not Benjamin C. Chavez Jr.